"Two wrongs may not make a right but a thousand wrongs make a writer.”

 She who taught me to set a table, make my bed, and say my prayers waits for spring with no complaint— the boys of summerbut another sore appeared on her ankle and she wonders aloud What will become of me?
 I’m still a child while she is here, when she is gone what will become of me?

-Splash of blackwing in the tree.
-Watchful crows remember.
+Whirl of black wing through the trees.
+Watchful crows remember face.
 Red tulips match her dress and his bow tie.
 Easter finery, cemetery grass, soft and matted underfoot.
+Why not believe as Camus did that two can become reunited as one?

 Vase of daffodils